-Need a meal in a pinch?
-What to Eat at fast food restaurants
+What to look for at fast food restaurants

-Need a quick bite to eat?
-Many fast food chains have upped their nutrition game in recent years, making good-for-you choices easy.
-By introducing more veggie-filled meals like salads and bowls, these restaurants have expanded beyond the typical cheeseburger-and-fries fare.
+Have you ever been in a pinch and needed a quick meal from a fast food restaurant?
+Many fast food chains have improved their nutrition choices in recent years!
+By introducing more vegetable-filled meals like salads and bowls, these restaurants have expanded beyond the typical cheeseburger-and-fries menu.

 When you're on the road for a long period of time, odds are you're going to get hungry at some point.
-But the further you drive, the fewer eating options you'll notice you have, and when your stomach does start to growl, the nearest gas station may be your only option.
+When your stomach does start to growl, the nearest gas station may be your only option.

 Begin a healthy eating routine by adding the following foods to your grocery list.
 Also make sure to follow these steps:

-- Avoid regular soda, fruit punch, sports drinks, sweet tea, and other sugary drinks.
-Choose water and calorie free drinks instead.
+- Avoid regular soda, fruit punch, regular sports drinks, sweet tea, and other sugary drinks.
+Choose water and sugar free drinks instead.

 As an over the road truck driver it is probably impossible that you won’t rely on some packaged food to get you through your days.
 The problem that most people have is the lack of understanding on how to read a food label and what all those numbers mean.
 Understanding and reading food labels is essential to eating for health.
 It will help you avoid obvious pitfalls such as excessive sugar or sodium consumption and make you more aware what you are putting in your body and how it makes you feel.
 Knowledge is power and the more you know and understand the food that you are eating the more you are able to make better choices with your nutrition.